lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-  When BEAM tries to load both simultaneously, only one will stay loaded due to name conflict:
+  When BEAM tries to load both simultaneously, the name conflict causes only one of them to stay loaded:

   ```elixir
   iex(1)> c("module_one.ex")